Contains the active ingredient duloxetine (as duloxetine hydrochloride)

 You are taking a medicine that is a potent inhibitor of CYP1A2, such as fluvoxamine or ciprofloxacin.

-You are hypersensitive to, or have had an allergic reaction to, duloxetine or any of the ingredients listed at the end of
+to, or have had an allergic reaction to, duloxetine or any of the ingredients listed at the end of this leaflet.

 Symptoms of an allergic reaction may include cough, shortness of breath, wheezing or difficulty breathing; swelling of the